Wiggins Adjustments

-Wiggins Adjustments Ltd. is a collection agency based in Langley, British Columbia.
-The company has been operating since 1929.
+At a glance Wiggins Adjustments Ltd. is a collection agency based in Langley, British Columbia.
+The company also operates as TCM Canada through its membership in the TCM Group international collection network.
+Wiggins Adjustments has been operating since 1929.

 Wiggins Adjustments doesn't own your debt.
-It collects on behalf of the creditor who hired it and earns a commission on what it recovers.
+It collects on behalf of the creditor that hired it and earns a commission on the amount it recovers.
 If Wiggins Adjustments contacts you, it means a business you owe money to has sent your account to collections.

 Ask for written verification of the debt before you share personal details or make a payment.
 You have the right to dispute the debt and complain to your provincial consumer protection office if Wiggins Adjustments breaks the rules.